opendata-for-all/wapiml/README.md

 	- the `required` field in the OpenAPI definition (note that a required parameter or property of type `array` doesn't not mean that the lower bound should be 1.
 Empty arrays are still valid).
 	- `minItems` and `maxItems` for `array` types.

 N.B.
-This tool relies on the OpenAPI metamodel located [here](https://github.com/opendata-for-all/openapi-metamodel).
+This tool relies on [the OpenAPI metamodel](https://github.com/opendata-for-all/openapi-metamodel) and [the OpenAPI UML profile](https://github.com/opendata-for-all/openapi-profile).